christian-vigh-phpclasses/SearchableFile/README.md

 ## Making the examples work ##

-All the examples provided with this package use a file named *"verybigfile.rtf"* and assume that this is an RTF file which contains embedded pictures.
+All the examples provided with this package use a file named *"verybigfile.rtf"* and assume that this is an RTF file which contains embedded pictures and drawing objects.
 They should be used as command-line scripts.

 I won't pollute this repository by providing a useless data file of almost 1Gb, but you can recreate it very easily :